BlockchainCommons/zmigrate/docs/bestpractices.md

 ***[Import:] Flag Asset Failures with Highlighting.*** If a failure to import data results in keys or seeds not being imported, this must be clearly reported with red, bold, or otherwise highlighted warnings, as it could result in a loss of assets.

-* _Example:_ ZTestWallet doesn't know what to do with keys not associated with seeds, so it does not import them.
+* _Example:_ ZSampleWallet doesn't know what to do with keys not associated with seeds, so it does not import them.
 This is flagged for the user with a bold warning so that they can either sweep their funds prior to moving to the new wallet or else choose a different wallet that better meets their needs.
 The user decides to sweep, and so when they return with a new post-sweep ZeWIF file, it no longer reports errors.
 This allows them to begin using the new wallet with confidence.